 3. A consistent kicker is absolutely necessary

-At first glance kickers seem like a assist players, but in the end, they wind up scoring a big chunk of your Fantasy Football team’s points.
+At first glance kickers seem like an assist player, but in the end, they wind up scoring a big chunk of your Fantasy Football team’s points.
 In sales, this is not the star player who wants all the attention.
 It’s the closer who listens and absorbs and when the time is right, she steps in and finishes the job in one smooth, perfectly aimed kick.

 4. You need a solid bench